The Paris Marathon Route offers you plenty of terrific spots for watching the race along what is considered one of the world's most beautiful courses.

 Paris Marathon Route Map

-Here is a map showing the Paris Marathon race course for 2024:
+Here is a map showing the Paris Marathon race course for this year:

-A Mile by Mile Paris Marathon Course: Where to View the Race
+A Kilometer by Kilometer, Mile by Mile, Paris Marathon Course: Where to View the Race

-The Paris Marathon route starts near the intersection of Avenue de Champs-Elysées and Rue Marbeuf (south of the avenue) and Rue du Colisée (to the north), as runners head slightly downhill along the broad cobblestone expanse toward the Mile 1 marker at Place de la Concorde where Louis XVI, Marie Antoinette, and many other royals met their fate by guillotine during the French Revolution.
+The Paris Marathon route starts near the Arc de Triomphe at the intersection of Avenue de Champs-Elysées and Rue Marbeuf (south of the avenue) and Rue du Colisée (to the north), as runners head slightly downhill along the broad cobblestone expanse toward the Km 2 marker at Place de la Concorde where Louis XVI, Marie Antoinette, and many other royals met their fate by guillotine during the French Revolution.
 Today, a tall Egyptian obelisk makes the famous square easy to spot from a distance.

 If you want to cheer or photograph the exciting surge of runners, then join the crowd packing the sidewalks.
 Otherwise, you'll find much better viewing spots beyond the first few miles.